I am a global health-tech innovator. The main theme that runs through my work is bringing new health technologies to market to improve patient care.

 Before this, I was the vice president of product management at Fabric Genomics, an early-stage startup for clinical genomic analysis.
 My other experience includes working at CellMax Life as the director of product and at Roche Diagnostics as a scientist.
 I was a 2010 Stanford-India Biodesign Fellow, where I worked on developing new medical devices for better maternal and neonatal health.
 I have also worked in South Africa on prevention of HIV/AIDS from mothers to new-born children.

-I continue to be involved in global health innovation through my role as the Associate Director for Global Programs at the Byers Center for Biodesign at Stanford University.
-I am part of the faculty team responsible for programs such as Singapore Biodesign, Global Faculty-in-Training and Japan Biodesign.
+I continue to be involved in global health innovation through my role as the Director for Global Programs at the Byers Center for Biodesign at Stanford University.
+I am part of the faculty team responsible for programs such as East Africa Biodesign, Global Faculty-in-Training, Singapore Biodesign, and Japan Biodesign.

 My work experience, while focused on improving healthcare, has spanned non-profits, the government, a Fortune 500 corporation, academia, and now includes several early-stage startups.
 These have all been remarkable learning experiences that have fed my obsession with healthcare innovation, especially for improving access to new healthcare technologies.
 Engaging with healthcare innovation from diverse perspectives is useful when working with a multi-sectoral problem like healthcare.